StevensDeptECE/CPE390/syllabus.md

 * Read and write digital voltagese
 * Use power transistors and H-bridge controllers to drive motors
 * Use A/D and D/A converters to interact with the analog world
-* Practice a little using oscilloscopes
+* Practice using oscilloscopes to
 * Learn to use git to work in teams effectively (a bit).
 * Use a CAD package to record your hardware designs.
 * Use LTSpice to analyze simple hardware designs.